dangmoody/HLML/README.md

 Contributing
 ============

-If this is a project you'd like to contribute to, I'm open to pull requests.
-See the [contribution documentation](https://github.com/dangmoody/HLML/blob/master/doc/contribute.md).
+If this is a project you'd like to contribute to then see the [contribution document](https://github.com/dangmoody/HLML/blob/master/doc/contribute.md).

 Credits